 Green bond projects

 In May 2014, Stockholm County Council (current Region Stockholm) was the first County Council in Sweden to issue a green bond.
-Since then eleven more green bonds have been issued.
+Since then twelve more green bonds have been issued.

 The table below is continuously updated with capital generated in Region Stockholm's green investments.